-Installation of a PEMS requires the installation of a single computer with the DAS/PEMS software installed and interfaced to the boiler control system.
-Typically a one day installation and start up process.
+Installing a PEMS requires the installation of one computer with the software installed & interfaced to the boiler control system.
+Typically, a one-day installation and start up process.

 PEMS training is usually 1 to 1 1⁄2 days plus DAS training.

 |CEMS vendors typically offer 3-day introductory system training.
 In-depth training is an additional 5 days.
 DAS training can be another 2 days.|

 |On-Site Emergency Service||PEMS should require no on-site emergency service.

 A direct modem to the system takes care of 99% of all service requirements.